 4.3.1 The influence of greenwashing in positive eWOM.

 In the first hypothesis (H1), it was stated that participants that receive non-greenwashing information would have higher positive eWOM intentions than participants that receive greenwashing information and the control group.
-Univariate analysis of variance was conducted to explore the relationship between the conditions (independent variable) and positive eWOM (dependent variable).
-Participants were randomly assigned into three conditions: greenwashing, non-greenwashing, and a control condition.
+A one-way univariate analysis of variance was conducted to explore the relationship between the conditions (independent variable) and positive eWOM (dependent variable).
 There was a significant effect for conditions on positive eWOM intentions F(2, 280) = 7.48, p = .001, partial η2 = .05.
 The pairwise comparisons for the main effect of the three conditions using a Bonferroni adjustment indicated that the significant main effect reflects a significant difference (p = .001) between levels of non-greenwashing and greenwashing conditions.
 This means that hypothesis 1 is supported.
-In addition, the pattern in the data was in line with the hypothesis: the respondents in the non-greenwashing group (M= 4.9, SD= 1.31) had a higher mean score on positive eWOM intentions than the respondents in the control group (M = 4.2, SD= 1.42).
+In addition, the pattern in the data was in line with the hypothesis: the respondents in the non-greenwashing group (M= 4.90, SD= 1.31) had a higher mean score on positive eWOM intentions than the respondents in the control group (M = 4.2, SD= 1.42).
 The respondents in the greenwashing group had the lowest score on positive eWOM intentions (M= 4.0, SD= 1.61).

 4.3.2 The influence of greenwashing in negative eWOM.

 In the second hypothesis (H2), it was stated that participants that receive greenwashing information would have higher negative eWOM intentions than participants that receive non-greenwashing information and the control group.
-A one-way univariate analysis of variance was conducted to explore the relationship between conditions (independent variable) and positive eWOM (dependent variable).
-Participants were randomly assigned into three conditions: greenwashing, non-greenwashing, and a control condition.
+A one-way univariate analysis of variance was conducted to explore the relationship between conditions (independent variable) and negative eWOM (dependent variable).
 There was a significant effect for conditions on negative eWOM intentions F(2, 284) = 6.48, p = .002.
 This means that hypothesis 2 is supported.
-Post-hoc comparisons using the Tukey HSD test indicated that the mean score for the control group (M=1.86, SD=.92) and the mean score for the non-greenwashing group (M=1.90, SD=1.09) were significantly different from the greenwashing group (M=2.40, SD=1.4).
+Post-hoc comparisons using the Tukey HSD test indicated that the mean score for the control group (M=1.86, SD=.92) and the mean score for the non-greenwashing group (M=1.90, SD=1.09) were significantly different from the greenwashing group (M=2.40, SD=1.40), p = .xxx.
 Specifically, respondents in the greenwashing group had a higher mean score on negative eWOM intentions than the respondents in the non-greenwashing and control groups, which had the lowest mean score on negative eWOM intentions.

 Figure 4.3.2.1: Significance of the relationships between the variables